 The coursework for this certificate can be completed entirely online.
 Upon completion, individuals will be able to act in a consulting role within their organization.
 Students will become more culturally competent, able to forge meaningful relationships with patients and their families through an understanding of the patient’s religion.
 Individual courses will also be available for students who are interested in electives that will add to their competence in this area of study.

-Students who are interested in combining a graduate certificate in spirituality, culture, and health with a Master of Arts in Comparative Religion in the Department of Comparative Religion at WMU can do so within the 33 credit hours required for the M.A.
+- A Master of Arts in comparative religion can do so within the 33 credit hours required for the M.A.
 Students can apply for admission to the M.A. program at any time during the process of completing the certificate program.

-The spirituality, culture and health certificate requires the completion of 18 credit hours.
+The spirituality, culture and health certificate requires the completion of 9 credit hours.